wlandau/remakeGenerator/README.md

 2   latex.tex
 ```

+Above, and in the general case, each `depends` field is a character string of comma-separated [`remake`](https://github.com/richfitz/remake) dependencies.
+Dependencies that are arguments to functions in the [`remake`](https://github.com/richfitz/remake) `command` field are automatically resolved and should not be restated in `depends`.
+For reports, however, every dependency must be explicitly given.

 In generating the `analyses` and `summaries` data frames, you may have noticed the `..dataset..` and `..analysis..` symbols.
 Those are wildcard placeholders indicating that the respective commands will iterate over each dataset and each analysis of each dataset, respectively.
 For the analyses, the data frame

 ```r